-Discrepancies may exist between top-level measures and project-level measures, you will need to:
+Because copying residential files from the OpenStudio-BEopt may have resulted in discrepancies between top-level measures and project-level measures, you will need to:

-- · Check for Updates - · Refresh Outputs
+- Check for Updates - Refresh Outputs

 Once these two items have been completed, you are ready to start an AWS server and run your project.
 (See Run the Project on Amazon Web Services for more information.)
 Datapoint failures may be dealt with using instructions found in Debugging.